 Lulu Bennett (b.
 1995) graduated from Glasgow School of Art in 2017 and Slade School of Fine Art in 2021.
 Her painting practice draws together fragments and figures from across history to explore the intersection of personal and broader cultural histories.
-Through the exploration of the politics of the personal, Bennett’s project thus far is a reaction against a post-Brexit neo-colonial British government.
-Having grown up in Lancaster, Bennett also seeks to redress the lack of rich representation of the north in a London-centric artworld and situates her work as part of a contemporary revival of the northern Gothic.
+Through exploring the politics of the personal, Bennett’s project thus far is a reaction against a post-Brexit neo-colonial British government.
+Having grown up in Lancaster, Bennett also seeks to redress the lack of rich representation of the north in a London-centric art world and situates her work as part of a contemporary revival of the northern Gothic.

-Solo exhibitions include (Upcoming) Alive in Actual Time, Kristin Hjellegjerde Gallery, London (2023); Ariel, Kristin Hjellegjerde Gallery, London (2021); Tears Like Northern Rain, Kristin Hjellegjerde Gallery, London (2020), Bloomsbury Festival Art Prize, Senate House Library, London (2019) and Louis Bennett: Three Paintings, The Storey Gallery, Lancaster (2017).
+Solo exhibitions include Alive in Actual Time, Kristin Hjellegjerde Gallery, London (2023); Period Drama, Kristin Hjellegjerde Gallery, Berlin (2022); Ariel, Kristin Hjellegjerde Gallery, London (2021); Tears Like Northern Rain, Kristin Hjellegjerde Gallery, London (2020), Bloomsbury Festival Art Prize, Senate House Library, London (2019).

-Highlights and collections.
-In 2021, Lulu Bennet received the Chadwell Award.
-In 2019, she was awarded the Bloomsbury Festival art prize as well as the Slade Print Fair Scholarship and in 2018 she also received Stevenston Award for a Painter of Merit, RSA New Contemporaries.
+Lulu Bennett's work can be found in the Easton Capital Collection.
+Furthermore, Lulu Bennet has been shortlisted for the John Moores Painting Prize in 2023 as well as the inaugural East London Art Price 2022.
+In 2021, Lulu Bennet received the Chadwell Award; In 2019, she was awarded the Bloomsbury Festival art prize as well as the Slade Print Fair Scholarship.
+In 2018 she also received Stevenston Award for a Painter of Merit, RSA New Contemporaries.